kunhwiko/concepts/cloud/kubernetes/I-security.md

   * ClusterRoleBindings are available for use in all namespaces.

 Roles
-  * Represent a set of permissions to resources in a given namespace.
+  * Represents a set of permissions to resources in a given namespace.

 RoleBindings
   * Grants permissions defined by a Role in a given namespace.